Vegard-hd/Tree-idler/README.md

 # Tree-idler

-//todo get started with 3 different trees that are clickable
+# "Added three svg pictures of trees with 3 buttons that are alle inside flexbox"